codesmith-fi/ThreadWorker/README.md

 After starting the demo, you can give following commands
-    quit        will stop all worker threads and exit new         will start a sample task with first free worker
+    quit        will stop all worker threads and exit [number]    will start a task doing the given [number] of steps, first Idle worker is allocated for it

 Each worker runs in a separate thread.
 The class `Worker` can be inherited and the actual work task implemented in the `doWork()` method which can be overridden in sub classes.